rajeshm7910/apigee-hybrid-terraform/README.md

 # Apigee Hybrid Terraform

 This repository contains Terraform configurations for deploying and managing Apigee Hybrid.
-The project supports deployment on both Google Kubernetes Engine (GKE) and Azure Kubernetes Service (AKS).
+The project supports deployment on both Google Kubernetes Engine (GKE) , Azure Kubernetes Service (AKS), Elastic Kubernetes Service (EKS) and Supported Kubernetes Platforms.
 The purpose is to create a evaluation Apigee instance to test the feature.

 ## Project Structure